Rickydiaz30/newtome-api/README.md

 [Live App](https://dxsg03couz5uo.cloudfront.net)

 Newtome is a full-stack marketplace application that enables users to create accounts, list items, and interact through an offer-based system.
-The project emphasizes **secure backend design, scalable architecture, and real-world cloud deployment** using AWS and Docker.
+The project emphasizes **secure backend design, scalable architecture, production-safe database management, and automated testing practices** using AWS, Docker, and Spring Boot.

 ---